chanzuckerberg/single-cell/rfcs/0002-Upload-From-Dropbox.md

 From that point, a mapping of files to their file name uploaded to S3 would be needed.
 Given a cluster of servers, I'm not certain if the SMB protocol would duplicate the files across all of the servers or if the servers can be instructed which files to clone.

+### Manage uploads using SQS

+The upload jobs could be manages using SQS.
+This would require a primary queue and a dead letter queue as well as plumbing in between to connect everything up.
+Step functions offered all of the same functionality, but required significantly less connecting logic.

 ## References